-- Non-synchronized reserves may be provided only by generation resources electrically within the PJM RTO. - Non-synchronized reserve resources are defined as generation resources that meet the following eligibility requirements to provide non-synchronized reserve.
-The Non-Synchronized Reserve capability of a generation resource shall be the increase in energy output or achievable by the generation resource within a continuous 10-minute period provided that the resource is not synchronized to the system at the initiation of the response - · Examples of Non-Synchronized Reserve resources generally include: - Shutdown run-of-river, pumped hydro, industrial combustion turbines, jet engine/expander turbines, combined cycle and diesels. - Generation resources that have designated their entire output as emergency will not be considered eligible to provide non-synchronized reserves. - Generation resources that are not available to provide energy will not be considered eligible to provide non-synchronized reserves.
+Non-synchronized reserves may be provided only by generation resources electrically within the PJM RTO.

+Non-synchronized reserve resources are defined as generation resources that meet the following eligibility requirements to provide non-synchronized reserve.

+The Non-Synchronized Reserve capability of a generation resource shall be the increase in energy output or achievable by the generation resource within a continuous 10-minute period provided that the resource is not synchronized to the system at the initiation of the response

+Examples of Non-Synchronized Reserve resources generally include:

+- Shutdown run-of-river, pumped hydro, industrial combustion turbines, jet engine/ expander turbines, combined cycle and diesels. - Demand Resources will not be eligible to provide Non-Synchronized Reserve - Generation resources that have designated their entire output as emergency will not be considered eligible to provide non-synchronized reserves. - Generation resources that are not available to provide energy will not be considered eligible to provide non-synchronized reserves.